 An equally ubiquitous hair care trend is keratin – and this isn’t without good reason.
 Keratin is a protein that already occurs naturally in the hair, forming a protective shield around the hair shaft that helps it stay elastic, soft, and shiny.
 Unfortunately, keratin can be depleted due to heat, styling, chemicals, and other environmental stressors.

-Can you synthesize vegan keratin?
+Is keratin vegan?
+Can you synthesize it?

 In light of the vegan beauty trend, the synthetizing of vegan keratin has become a key obstacle: in the past, applied keratin has been animal-derived.
 Like human hair and nails, hooves, feathers, and horns are made of keratin.
 In fact, many hair products with keratin claims contain ground animal parts to make the product.
 Technically, there is no synthetic vegan keratin and it can’t be extracted from plants in quite the same way.
 Naturally, this is an issue if you are looking for a vegan keratin treatment..

 However, this isn’t to say that the properties of keratin can’t be mimicked in plant-based formulas.
 For instance, the synthesis of amino acids extracted from grains like rice or wheat creates hydrolyzed proteins that act as an alternative and a de facto vegan keratin treatment.
 As a result, products with ‘vegan keratin’ claims are emerging, which chimes with the rising popularity of vegan claims.